 speaker

 Chief Commercial Officer

-I'll talk about the growth to net trend.
-As mentioned in the opening comments, we did see some impact on growth to net early in the first quarter due to the deductible resets, but since that time, have seen improvement are in a steady state of the 50%.
-We anticipate to remain within the 50% growth to net, although we will see improvement through the year as those deductible resets continue to decrease as you roll through the second, third and fourth quarter of the year and are confident we will remain in the 50% range for growth to net.
+Yeah, I'll talk about the gross net trend.
+As mentioned in the opening comments, we did see some impact on gross net early in the first quarter due to the deductible resets, but since that time have seen improvements and are in a steady state of the 50%.
+We anticipate to remain within the 50% gross net, although we will see improvements through the year as those deductible resets continue to decrease. as you roll through the second, third, and fourth quarter of the year, and are confident we will remain in the 50% range for gross to net.

+speaker